Guide to the Forest Park Neighborhood in Portland, Oregon

 A Father and His Son Hike Forest Park

-This video is a father and son hiking Forest Park.
 Miles of trails serve bikers, hikers, and casual strollers.
 One of the most popular hikes is the portion of the Leif Erikson trail that begins at the end of NW Thurman Street.
 A wide, leafy fire trail with a gradual uphill grade, you can bike or walk the trail.
-It's also a popular place for runners.
+It’s also a popular place for runners.

-See the Friends of Forest Park Web site for more information.
+See the Friends of Forest Park website for more information.
 Forest Park is on Facebook.

 More About Forest Park